-The committee is responsible for overseeing the implementation and management of the TGCSA's grading system, South Africa's only officially recognised system for the stargrading of accommodation establishments.
+The TGCSA's grading system is South Africa's only officially recognised system for the star grading of accommodation establishments.

 Establishments are assessed according to the type of accommodation they provide.
-There are currently nine types of establishments:
+There are nine types of establishments:

 - formal service accommodation (hotels, lodges)

 - · self-catering

+- backpacker

+- hostellina

-- · backpacker and hostelling
+- · caravans

-- caravans and camping
+- camping

+- meetings

+- exhibitions

-- meetings, exhibitions and special events.
+- special events.